Ancyrocephalus chiapanensis

-Ancyrocephalus chiapanensis is a species of dactylogyrid Monogenean.
+Ancyrocephalus chiapanensis is a species of ancyrocephalid monogenean.
 It is a parasite of the gills of the maya needlefish Strongylura hubbsi (Belonidae).

 According to Mendoza-Franco, Caspeta-Mandujano and Ramírez-Martínez, the species resembles other species of Ancyrocephalus but can be differentiated by details of the male copulatory organ and of the haptor.

 The species was found on fish collected in the Rio Lacantún basin in the Montes Azules Biosphere Reserve, Chiapas, Mexico.